Key Takeaways

 Systemic Risk: The 10²⁵ FLOPs Threshold

-Models trained with more than 10²⁵ floating-point operations are automatically classified as posing 'systemic risk.'
-The Commission can also designate models below this threshold based on capability assessments.
+Models trained with more than 10²⁵ floating-point operations trigger a presumption of 'systemic risk.'
+The Commission can also designate models below this threshold based on capability assessments, and a provider can rebut the presumption with evidence that a specific model doesn't pose systemic risk.
 Systemic-risk models face additional obligations: comprehensive model evaluations, systemic risk assessment and mitigation, serious incident reporting to the European AI Office, and high-level cybersecurity protections.

-Here's what this means strategically: if you build on top of a systemic-risk GPAI model (GPT-4, Gemini Ultra, Claude), your compliance obligations don't disappear because someone else trained the model.
+If you build on top of a systemic-risk GPAI model, the frontier releases from OpenAI, Google, and Anthropic are the clearest examples, your compliance obligations don't disappear because someone else trained the model.
 The Act creates a shared responsibility chain.
 The model provider handles GPAI obligations.
 You handle deployment obligations.
-But you need contractual assurance that the provider is compliant — and you need to document that assurance for your own conformity assessment.
+But you need contractual assurance that the provider is compliant, and you need to document that assurance for your own conformity assessment.

 The GPAI provisions create a compliance supply chain.
 If your model provider isn't compliant, you inherit their regulatory exposure.
-This is the AI equivalent of a vendor risk management failure — and it's the gap I find in 70% of deployments I audit.
+This is the AI equivalent of a vendor risk management failure, and it's the gap I find in most deployments I audit.

 The Compliance Readiness Gap

 The radar tells the story.
-Risk classification and documentation are where most organisations have made progress — these are familiar exercises from GDPR.
+Risk classification and documentation are where most organisations have made progress, since these are familiar exercises from GDPR.
 But human oversight mechanisms, GPAI compliance, and incident reporting?
 Those are AI-specific requirements with no GDPR equivalent.
 They require new capabilities, new roles, and new infrastructure.
-If you've built your compliance programme around the Minimum Viable Governance framework, you have a head start — the MVG's three tiers map directly to the Act's risk classification.
+If you've built your compliance programme around the Minimum Viable Governance framework, you have a head start: MVG's risk-tiering discipline gives you the classification muscle the Act's four-tier system requires.

 Where the Compliance Burden Falls